icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 Represents a particular publication namespace and any statistics about that publication.

 - **namespace** (`text`): Identifier for the category or domain of publication.
-- **stats** (`ICRC16Map`): Statistical data relevant to the publication, possibly including metrics like number of Subscribers, total events published, etc.
+- **stats** (`ICRC16Map`): Statistical data relevant to the publication, possibly including metrics like the number of Subscribers, total events published, etc.

 #### PublisherInfo